Jones Point Park

 stop 8 – modern Jones Point Park

-The original park had two wading pools for children.
-Also two play areas.
+The original park was left in a rough state.
 Starting in 1959 and ending in 1960 there was a radical make over of this park.
-A new softball diamond was added plus a skating rink and a playground.
+The land was cleared, graded, and levelled.
+(1960 city report) A new softball diamond was added plus a skating rink and a playground.
 In 1976 using Legacy of Parks federal funds, Jones Point Park had a diamond added and four tennis courts put in.

 stop 9 and 10 – homes of Highland Park